Struggling with timestamp column mismatch during DB migration using DMS

 It's difficult to explain replication inconsistencies to a third party.

-When migrating a database using DMS, please check that there are no tables that contain the Timestamp data type.
+When migrating a database using DMS, please check whether there are any tables that contain the Timestamp data type.

 Please let me know if there is another easy way to solve this